 In order to identify securities for purchase, the Investment Manager reduces the potential investment universe as follows:

 - 1. The exclusions listed in the ESG Criteria are screened out. - 2.
-The Investment Manager then performs further analysis, including consideration of ESG factors, to identify and take advantage of investment opportunities.
-The Investment Manager favours issuers with better ESG characteristics where this is not detrimental to the pursuit of the financial investment objective.
-This process should result in a portfolio with better ESG characteristics.
-In constructing a
+From this narrowed investment universe, the Investment Manager performs further analysis, including consideration of ESG factors, to identify and take advantage of investment opportunities.